mgtools/MicroKPNN/README.md

 # MicroKPNN
- knowledge-primed neural network for microbiome-based predictions
+ knowledge-primed neural network for microbiome-based predictions.

  The prior-knowledge used in MicroKPNN includes the metabolic activities of different bacterial species, taxonomy level and community information.

  The structure of network is as following image:

  <img src="misc/MicroKPNN_structure-1.jpg" alt="Alt text" title="Optional title">

  ### System requirements

  MicroKPNN was developed on Ubunto and all scripts are in python.

  ### Installation